gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-cares-I-do.markdown

 Just a step further, I turned to realise there was a coin on the road.
 A kind that I had never seen before.
 It was old, but shiny, engraved a sword on one side, and on the other, something that I couldn’t decipher.
 I didn’t look left or right, just picked it up.

 The evening turned dull, and overcast.
-I reached home to find Amma sitting silently in a corner, staring at Appa without the drop of a blink.
+I reached home to find Amma sitting silently in a corner, staring at Appa without the drop of an eyelash.
 I pulled a chair and sat next to Amma.

 “How was the competition?” she asked without looking at me.